 The _events collection is created when your organization is initialized and cannot be deleted.
 All events exist in the _events collection as documents containing the following fields:

-• _id - a unique event identifer
+• _id: a unique event identifier

-• _event_time - the time at which the event occurred, in milliseconds after January 1, 1970 (UTC).
+• _event_time: the time at which the event occurred, in milliseconds after January 1, 1970 (UTC)

-• label - one of the labels listed in the table below
+• label: one of the labels listed in the table below

-USER.
-Note that events in the QUERY category only apply to queries made from the Rockset Console, and does not include events from queries made via API calls.
+Events in the QUERY category only apply to queries made from the Rockset Console, and does not include events from queries made via API calls.

-• type - can be INFO, WARNING, ERROR, or DEBUG
+• type: can be INFO, WARNING, ERROR, or DEBUG

 Events may also have additional fields depending on the specific event.
 All supported events are listed in the table below, as well as additional fields for each event label: